HotDB-Community/hotdb-documents/docs/en/v2.5.6/intelligent-inspection.md

 2)  The default value of notification strategy is "configured" and can be edited to any value.

-3)  The default value of backup and restore is \"no exceptions, and the data available for backup and restore is no more than 72 hours\".
+3)  The default value of backup and restore is "no exceptions, and the data available for backup and restore is no more than 72 hours".
 The matching criteria should be positive integers, unit: hours.

-4)  For all other patrol categories, the default value of the matching criteria is \" all configured \" and can be edited to any value.
+4)  For all other patrol categories, the default value of the matching criteria is " all configured " and can be edited to any value.

 #### Batch edit